+15. Excessive (Inappropriate) Display of

+Affection Excessive display of affection is prohibited.

+- 16. Extortion or Blackmail Obtaining money or property by violence, threats of violence, untrue accusations, or public ridicule is prohibited. - 17.
+Failure to Identify Self (Defiance or Noncompliance) All students in school buildings, on school grounds, or at school-sponsored events must, upon request, identify themselves to school district personnel or their designee.
+Student failure to provide his or her correct name, address, and parent contact number upon such request is prohibited.

-- 19. False Alarm / Bomb Threat Activating or raising a false alarm, tampering with the fire alarm system, or knowingly making a false report of fire or other emergency is prohibited.
-Bomb threats and other threats of harm are also prohibited. - 20.
-False Impersonation Students may not claim to be someone else with the intent to deceive school personnel, other students, or members of the community, or in connection with any school district activity or function. - 21.
-False Information/False Witness/Lying The presentation of information or testimony (oral or written) that is knowingly misleading, untrue, or knowingly misrepresenting facts, or an actual attempt to defraud or lie is prohibited. - 22.
-Forgery/Cheating Students may not make, alter, or possess a document that the student knows to be false or forged.
+18. False Alarm Activating or raising a false alarm, tampering with the fire alarm system, or knowingly making a false report of fire or other emergency is prohibited.

+19. False Impersonation (Lying/False

+Information) Students may not claim to be someone else with the intent to deceive school personnel, other students, or members of the community, or in connection with any school district activity or function.

+20. False Information/False Witness/Lying The presentation of information or testimony (oral or written) that is knowingly misleading, untrue, or knowingly misrepresenting facts, or an actual attempt to defraud or lie is prohibited.

+21. Forgery/Cheating (Academic

+Dishonesty) Intentionally using another person's work as their own, or engaging in unauthorized use of material, information, notes, study aids, technology devices or communication during an academic exercise is prohibited.
+Students may not make, alter, or possess a document that the student knows to be false or forged.
 Students may not claim the work of others as their own.

-Cheating is prohibited. - 23.
-Fighting/Physical Violence Fighting and physical violence, which include any instigation or starting of violence or actual violence in which striking, kicking, shoving, pushing, and /or any other physical contact of a violent nature is used against another person are prohibited.
+22. Fighting Mutual participation in physical aggression/violence is prohibited.
+(See also Assault and Physical Aggression) Fighting and physical violence, which include any instigation or starting of violence or actual violence in which striking, kicking, shoving, pushing, and /or any other physical contact of a violent nature is used against another person are prohibited.
 When two or more students are involved in any verbal or physical fight or altercation, all parties may be subject to suspension or expulsion.